etherlegend/gpt-terminal-plugin/README.md

-# ChatGPT Universal Terminal
+# ChatGPT Universal Terminal / Command Line

-This is a universal terminal plugin for ChatGPT using Node.js and TypeScript.
+This is a universal terminal/command line plugin that'll let you use ChatGPT as a terminal using natural language.
 The plugin allows you to accomplish goals by running terminal commands, including reading & writing files, establishing cool workflows, etc. The possibilities are crazy.

 You need ChatGPT plugin/developer access to try this.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).